MirrorNetworking/Mirror/README.md

 Mirror is optimized for **ease of use** and **probability of success**.
 Projects that use Mirror are small, concise and maintainable. uMMORPG was possible with <6000 lines of code.
 We needed a networking library that allows us to [launch our games](https://mirror-networking.com/showcase/), period.

 ## Architecture
-With Mirror, the **Server & Client are ONE** project _(hence the name)_.
-Instead of having one code base for the server and one for the client, we simply use the same code for both of them.
+In order to achieve an order of magnitude gain in productivity, the **Server & Client are ONE** project _(hence the name "Mirror")_

+Making multiplayer games with Mirror is extremely easy.
+Instead of MonoBehaviour, Mirror provides NetworkBehaviour components with:
 * **[Server]** / **[Client]** tags can be used for the server-only and client-only parts
 * **[Command]** s are used for Client->Server communication
 * **[ClientRpc]** / **[TargetRpc]** for Server->Client communication